 Safer Internet Day (SID) 2014 was celebrated on February 11, with the theme ‘Let’s create a better internet together’.
 This annual event has spread, so that in addition to being widely celebrated across Europe, more than 100 countries around the world now mark the day.
-Many countries undertake campaigns and initiatives throughout the month, using Safer Internet Day as the focus.
-Throughout February and beyond, GRID will be updated regularly with information about new activities and initiatives, and some of these will be showcased on the blog.
+Many countries undertook campaigns and initiatives throughout the month and beyond, using Safer Internet Day as the focus.
+GRID is updated regularly with information about new activities and initiatives, and some of these are showcased on the blog.

 The Net Children Go Mobile project was launched in early 2013, co-funded by the Safer Internet Programme.1 It was created to gather data on children’s mobile usage habits as they relate to online use and risk.
 With a third of children accessing the Internet on mobile devices in 2010, Net Children Go Mobile brought together a network of researchers in Denmark, Italy, Romania and the United Kingdom to identify changes in usage, risks and parental mediation.2 Each country is responsible for coordinating a different part of the project, and the countries were chosen as it was felt they represented the cross-section of differing cultural, socio-economic and technology integration replicated across Europe.3 Belgium, Ireland and Portugal joined the project on a self-funded basis after it commenced.4

 On Safer Internet Day 2014, Net Children Go Mobile released its full findings report, having previously produced country findings for some countries.
 Net Children Go Mobile.
 Risks and Opportunities draws on the EU Kids Online framework and presents the findings of a survey of 2,500 children aged between 9 – 16 who were Internet users, and their parents, in Denmark, Italy, Romania, the UK and Ireland.

 The project team produced an infographic, summarizing some of the key findings of the report.